 How to remove personal information from pictures on Windows 10 PC

 Fortunately, in Windows 10 PC and Mobile, you can hide your personal information from the images.
 You can protect information such as the device the picture was taken from, date and time, location, ISO, etc.

-- Right click on the picture whose information you want to remove, and select Properties.
+- Right-click on the picture whose information you want to remove, and then select Properties.

 - Now click on Remove Properties and Personal Information

 - Check each box for the properties you want to remove or click the Select All to remove all potential properties